metaplex-foundation/developer-hub/src/pages/core/guides/index.md

 ---
-title: Guides
+title: Core - Guides
 metaTitle: Core - Guides
-description: Walkthrough guides for using Metaplex's Core product.
+description: A list of guides and tutorials for the Metaplex Core digital asset standard on the Solana blockchain.
 ---

 The following Guides for MPL Core are currently available: